aleszuin/docs/raspberrypiimage.md

 That's it all you need to do now is insert the SD card in the pi, connect ethernet and power it up!
 Access the PI via your internet browser in the same way as you would access your home router.
 You can usually find the ip address of the PI by looking at the DHCP table in your router.
 Alternatively, you can use a network scanning app such as Fing (android), iNet (Mac), iNet (iPhone) to scan your network.

+Login to emoncms with user 'raspi' and password 'raspberry'

 Return to the OpenEnergyMonitor Guide to setup your sensor nodes and map the inputs in emoncms: http://openenergymonitor.org/emon/guide

 <div class='alert alert-info'>